rahulgopinath/rahulgopinath.github.io/projects.md

 language that is very similar to Postscript and Forth.
 I wrote this to understand concatenative programming.
 Originally written in Java, it provides a simple MOP and word invocation through pattern matches.
-The rewrite in C also provides a simple reference counting GC.
+The rewrite in C also provides green threads and a simple reference counting GC.
 I later rewrote [V in Haskell](https://github.com/vrthra/v)

 [bibprolog](https://github.com/vrthra/bibprolog) is a simple SWI-Prolog based command line tool to query Bibtex databases.
 It uses simple terminal based